openSUSE/news-o-o/_posts/2011-03-19-opensuse-weekly-news-issue-167-is-out.markdown

       interesting to see openSUSE ain't exactly insignificant as many seem to believe...
 Not only do we have amazing technology like [OBS](http://build.opensuse.org/) and [Studio](http://susestudio.com/) but we also have a HUGE user base whom we serve with [a pretty awesome
-        distro](https://news.opensuse.org/2011/03/10/opensuse-11-4/)!
+        distro](http://news.opensuse.org/2011/03/10/opensuse-11-4/)!
 So, Geeko's, in the communication and marketing department - maybe openSUSE is not well known for that.
 But we're a leading distro when it comes to what matters - users and technology.
 Be proud!

 **License**: [CC-BY-SA](http://creativecommons.org/licenses/by-sa/3.0/)

-
+â€

+â€œ

 [Andreas Jaeger: First Survey on openSUSE Version naming is open now](http://lizards.opensuse.org/2011/03/16/first-survey-on-opensuse-version-naming-is-open-now/)

-Following my last blog post on [how to
+Following my last blog post on â€œ[how to
-        name the distribution release](http://lizards.opensuse.org/2011/03/11/how-to-name-the-distribution-releases/), I™ve opened up a public [survey](http://www.surveymonkey.com/s/ZYC5PYZ) and look forward to your votes.
+        name the distribution release](http://lizards.opensuse.org/2011/03/11/how-to-name-the-distribution-releases/)â€œ, Iâ€™ve opened up a public [survey](http://www.surveymonkey.com/s/ZYC5PYZ) and look forward to your votes.
       There is also a good discussion going on on the [opensuse-project mailing list](http://lists.opensuse.org/opensuse-project/2011-03/msg00262.html).

 This is the first iteration.
 Coolo and myself discussed to use a second survey with the
       group of winners on [connect.opensuse.org](http://connect.opensuse.org).

-
+â€

+â€œ

 [Klaas Freitag: openSUSE and Kraft on CLT](http://lizards.opensuse.org/2011/03/17/opensuse-and-kraft-on-clt/)